wassermanlab/ExplaiNN/README.md

 ## Example of training an ExplaiNN model on TF binding data

-Here I give an example of how one can train and interpret an ExplaiNN model on predicting the binding of 3 TFs: FOXA1, MAX, and JUND.
+Here we provide an example of how to train and interpret an ExplaiNN model for predicting the binding of the TFs FOXA1, MAX, and JUND.
 The dataset can be found [here](https://drive.google.com/drive/folders/1tFWWTCUoE2Jg0zrMvKKtTqEBuwkkJ1bl).

 ### Initialize the model